 I am student at Wright State University (WSU) in Dayton Ohio.
 I just finished up a Bachelor of Science in physics and graduated in September 2015.
 I love the challenges in my coursework and the sense of accomplishment I experience when I'm able to apply my knowledge to research or teaching.
 At WSU I had an exciting opportunity to teach a few of the general physics lab sections for the Physics Department as a student employee.
 The labs I taught each semester from January 2013 to May 2015 corresponded to General Physics (I) and (II).
 The experiences I had teaching developed my ability to communicate and share my knowledge with less experienced students.
 I know how to approach teaching in a way that allows students to actually leave the course with a sense of accomplishment and having learned something useful.
 I am currently available for and enjoy tutoring the following subjects: Math, Algebra 1, Algebra 2, Algebra 3/4, Pre-calculus, Calculus 1, and Differential Equations.

 My approach to teaching emphasizes conceptual understanding, the development of critical thinking skills as well as problem solving skills.
 These aspects of learning are essential for anyone wishing to become a competent professional in a technical field like physics, engineering or mathematics, or anyone else required to tackle similarly technical courses.

-Wright State University-Main Campus - BS, Physics
+Undergraduate Degree: Wright State University-Main Campus - Bachelor of Science, Physics